Unleash/unleash-sdk-examples/react-app/README.md

 ### Connecting a local version of @unleash/proxy-client-react

-The first step is to find the folder where your local version of unleash proxy client is located and run:
+The first step is to find the folder where your local version of unleash proxy client is located and run.
+If you don't have it locally you can [find it here](https://github.com/Unleash/proxy-client-react):

 ```yarn link```